tejuscs/adb-aws-dev/provisioning-acd/create-acd.md

     ![This image shows the result of performing the above step.](./images/viewdatabaseimage.png " ")

-- To Rotate Encyption Keys for your database, click on Actions in the ADC Details Page and select Rotate Encryption Key.
+- To Rotate Encryption Keys for your database, click on Actions in the ADC Details Page and select Rotate Encryption Key.

     ![This image shows the result of performing the above step.](./images/rotatekey.png " ")